 - ^Love doesn’t do evil to its neighbor.
 Therefore, ^love is the fulfillment of the law.

 Clothe yourselves in the Anointed

 - And do this *knowing the season; that it’s already the hour for you to awaken from sleep.
 For now, our salvation is nearer than when we first believed.

-- The night has advanced and the day has drawn near.
-Therefore, we should cast off the works of darkness and clothe ourselves in the war equipment7“war equipment” is one word in Greek.
+- The night progressed and the day has drawn near.
+Therefore, we should cast off the works of darkness and clothe ourselves with the war equipment7“war equipment” is one word in Greek.
 It refers to the various tools, implements, and weapons used to wage war.
 The Greek word is “ὅπλον” (hoplon), which was one name for the large wooden shield from which the “Hoplites” in the ancient Grecian military got their name. of light.

 - We should walk properly as in the day; not in reveling and drunkenness, not in immoral sex and wanton debauchery, not in strife and jealousy.

-- But clothe yourselves in the Anointed Lord Jesus, and don’t make provision for the cravings of the flesh.
+- But clothe yourselves with the Anointed Lord Jesus, and don’t make provision for the cravings of the flesh.